 Ready to try it yourself?

 Set up your own Free Tier ARC Platform account today.
-Add your domain and get your initial domain scan.
+Add your domain and get your free 5-page website accessibility scan.
 From there, you will be able to go through the same steps I outlined above.
-You will need to set up a scan schedule (cost is $.05/page scanned) in order to automate the future scanning to build your analytics and to verify conformance achievements in the test initiatives.
+You will need to set up a scan schedule (cost is $.05/page scanned) in order to automate the future scanning beyond the first 5 pages to build your analytics and to verify conformance achievements in the test initiatives.
 However, that is a very low cost to reward ratio, both in terms of my time and the end-benefit to our users.